ArpNetworking/metrics-portal/README.md

 ### Installing

+#### Manual

 The artifacts from the build are in *metrics-portal/target/universal/stage* and should be copied to an appropriate directory on the Metrics Portal host(s).

+#### Docker

+If you use Docker, we publish a [base docker image](https://hub.docker.com/r/arpnetworking/metrics-portal/) that makes it easy for you to layer configuration on top of.
+Create a Docker image based on the image arpnetworking/metrics-portal.
+Configuration files are currently embedded in the jar as resources.
+You can override the configuration by importing portal.application.conf in your configuration file and then setting the CONFIG_FILE environment variable to -Dconfig.file="your_file_path".
+In addition, you can specify CONFIG_FILE (defaults to -Dconfig.resource=portal.application.conf) and PARAMS (defaults to $CONFIG_FILE) environment variables to control startup.

 ### Execution